XTFYyayy/DocMod/README.md

 Installation Guide
 ---------
-Option 1: Download the Mods archive file from the project repository, extract it, and place the contents into the game’s root directory.
-Select merge if duplicate file prompts appear.
+Directly download the Mods archive from the project, extract it and add it to the Mods folder of the game.
+Choose to merge if a duplicate file prompt appears.
+(The Mods archive will be rolled out synchronously starting from the next update.)
-Option 2: Download the full source code and raw assets
+Alternatively, download the project source code or source assets.
-1. Download the latest Doc.zip archive from the Releases page
-2. Extract the archive to get the Doc folder
-3. Copy the Doc folder into the mods directory within the game’s root folder File path: SteamLibrary/steamapps/common/Slay the Spire 2/Mods/ (BaseLib is a required dependency)
-5. Launch the game and enable the "Doctor" mod in the mod management menu

 Development Environment
 ---------